AndreasKlausen/Text_Analysing_Using_VBA-/README.md

 2. "free text": This is the spreadsheet you have to input your textfields (as you see in the example).
 Some tools for questionaire will count free text field with the same content.
 For example, "lactose free yogurt" was entered by three differnet persons.
 Some tools will give you following output: "lactose free yogurt - 3".
 You can transfer these number into the column "counts".
 Our tool will note this.
 IMPORTANT: in all other cases you have to enter "1"!

 ![Figure 4: free text spreadsheet](https://github.com/AndreasKlausen/Text_Analysing_Using_VBA-/blob/main/excel%20free%20text.png)

+You will also find the VBA-routine in the files.

 3. "category": Here you can declare your categories and assign contexts to the categories.
 You also can declare exception.
 As you see in the spreadsheet there are categories like "cheese", "bread", "fruit" and so on.
 In the columns right of them you will the contexts.